 3. Capital Expenditures

 Consideration for capital expenditures will follow the same guidelines listed above for operating expenditures with the additional points:

-2. No funding may be allocated to any political party, partisan cause, sect, or religious denomination.
-Related ARO organizations will be evaluated under ARO criteria.
+b.
+No funding may be allocated to any political party, partisan cause, sect, or religious denomination.
+Related student clubs and organizations will be evaluated under student clubs and organizations criteria.